ShizukaInoue/QSM/README.md

 # Quantitative Spatial Model (QSM) for Japan

-This repository contains a Quantitative Spatial Model analysis for Japan, examining spatial economic patterns across Japanese prefectures from 1975 to 2010.
+This repository contains a Quantitative Spatial Model analysis for Japan, examining spatial economic patterns across Japanese cities from 1975 to 2010.

 ## Project Overview

 This project implements a Quantitative Spatial Model based on the framework developed by Allen and Arkolakis (2014).
 The model analyzes:

-- Population and wage data across Japanese prefectures
+- Population and wage data across Japanese cities
 - Spatial economic patterns and their evolution over time
 - Productivity and amenity calculations